Italy–Spain relations: Establishment of diplomatic relations

 After the proclamation of Victor Emmanuel II as King of Italy in 1861 Spain failed to initially recognise the country, still considering Victor Emmanuel as the "Sardinian King".
 The recognition was met by the opposition of Queen Isabella II of Spain, influenced by the stance of Pope Pius IX.
 Once Leopoldo O'Donnell overcame the opposition of the Queen, Spain finally recognised the Kingdom of Italy on 15 July 1865.
 Soon later, in 1870, following the dethronement of Isabella II at the 1868 Glorious Revolution, the second son of Victor Emmanuel II, Amadeo I, was elected King of Spain, reigning from 1871 until his abdication in 1873.

 Situation after World War I

-Despite some incipient attempts to promote further understanding between the two countries, immediately after the end of World War I there were still issues restraining further Italian-Spanish engagement in Spain, including a sector of public opinion showing aversion towards Italy (a prominent example being Austria-born Queen Mother Maria Christina).
+Despite some incipient attempts to promote further understanding between the two countries, immediately after the end of World War I, there were still issues restraining further Italian-Spanish engagement in Spain.
+This includes a sector of public opinion showing aversion towards Italy; a prominent example being Austria-born Queen Mother Maria Christina.